In this article...

 To establish paternity in Indiana by affidavit, both the unmarried father and mother must sign a paternity affidavit declaring they are the parents of the child.
 The affidavit is a legal document provided by the State of Indiana.
 It can either be signed and submitted at the hospital within 72 hours of the child’s birth, or at the local health department any time after the child’s birth until the child is emancipated (usually on their 18th birthday) as long as no other father is listed on the child’s birth certificate.

-Signing the affidavit is a voluntary act accepting the legal rights and responsibilities of both mother and father of the child.
+Signing the affidavit is a voluntary act accepting the legal rights and responsibilities of both the mother and father of the child.
 Either parent may refuse to sign or may wish to have a paternity test done before signing.
 Once the parties are sure of the child’s parentage, they can agree to sign the form.

 B. Establishing Paternity by Court Order in Indiana

 Indiana fathers may also seek to establish paternity by court order.
 Either the father or mother may file a court action to determine paternity of a child.
 (A local prosecutor may also file a paternity action to establish child support responsibilities for a child.)
-The parties may agree to establishing paternity voluntarily in court, or any party may request an order for genetic testing.
-The court may also hear evidence to determine whether paternity should be established, order a legally admissible genetic test and use the DNA test results as evidence to determine paternity.
+The parties may agree to establish paternity voluntarily in court, or any party may request an order for genetic testing.
+The court may also hear evidence to determine whether paternity should be established, order a legally admissible genetic test, and use the DNA test results as evidence to determine paternity.

 C. Genetic Testing Requirements in Indiana